Tom A. Killoren Jr.

 In the News

-Tom was quoted in The State newspaper on Sunday, January 27, 2019, regarding a South Carolina law that limits government payouts in lawsuits.
-You may read the article by clicking here.
+- Tom was quoted in The State newspaper on Sunday, January 27, 2019, regarding a South Carolina law that limits government payouts in lawsuits.

 Law, in its purest form, is consistent and applies equally to all.
 But it’s not that simple in application.
 It is the lawyer, on behalf of his client, that makes sure the law is applied justly.
 It is the lawyer that evens the playing field.
 It is why the American judicial system is the greatest in the world.
 A person of little or no financial means has access to the same judicial system that decides controversies involving multimillion-dollar corporations.